taymen2001/taymen2001/README.md

 =======================================================================================================================================
 AWS Cloud Engineer @ CMC TS
 ------------------------------
 I have been working as a Technical Support Engineer for over 2 years.
 While supporting global end-users 24x7x365, I found myself interested in cloud platforms and system aspect.
 As soon as I had time to look into that further, I have already joined in the work force as Cloud Support Engineer, helping maintain the cloud infrastructure following customers baseline and instruction.
-Currently, I am starting my cloud journey as a Fresher AWS Cloud Engineer at CMC TS and looking forward to any collaboration with AWS Cloud workshop, solutions or hand-ons.
+Currently, I continue my cloud journey as an AWS Cloud Engineer at CMC TS and looking forward to any collaboration with AWS Cloud workshop, solutions or hand-ons.

 * 🌍  I'm based in Hanoi, Vietnam
 * ✉️  You can contact me at [lamnd.workspace@gmail.com](mailto:lamnd.workspace@gmail.com)